 Unit Contents 1.
-The making of the idea of India: The birth of political nationalism; India as a nation of diversity; The ideas of Gandhi, Nehru and Ambedkar underlying the idea of village, state and nation.
+The making of the idea of India: Idea of India; India as a nation of diversity; The ideas of

+Gandhi, Nehru and Ambedkar underlying the idea of village and nation.
 2. Democracy and Institutions in India: Evolution of electoral democracy; The rise and fall of single party dominance; The Emergency experience; Federalism and Federal Political Structure; The rise of regional parties; The birth of coalition politics.
-3. Poverty and Inequality: Concepts and Debates; Poverty estimates and Poverty lines.
-4. Trajectory of Economic Development in India: Indian Economy in the Colonial Period; Agriculture and Rural Development: From Land Reforms to Green Revolution; Industrial Growth and Stagnation during Dirigisme.
-5. Post- Reform India: Post-Reform India 1 - Poverty, Inequality and Rural Development; Post-Reform India 2 - Industry, Trade and Finance.
+3. Poverty and Inequality: Concepts and Debates; Poverty estimates and Poverty lines, Problem of Inequality 4.
+Trajectory of Economic Development in India: Indian Economy in the Colonial Period; Agriculture and Rural Development: From Land Reforms to Green Revolution; Industrial Growth in India 5.
+Post- Reform India: Post-Reform India - Poverty, and Rural Development; Agriculture, Industrialisation and services - Problems and Prospects